What’s a prenuptial agreement?

 In England and Wales, a prenuptial agreement, also known as a ‘prenup’, is a legal agreement made by a couple before they get married or enter into a civil partnership.
 It sets out how their assets, property, and finances would be divided in the event of a divorce or separation.

 The main purpose of a prenuptial agreement is to provide clarity and protection for both people involved.
-It allows couples to make decisions about their finances and assets in a fair and transparent way, rather than relying solely on the legal procedures in place on divorce, which are clouded by uncertainty.
+It allows couples to make decisions about their finances and assets in a fair and transparent way, rather than relying solely on the legal procedures in place for divorce, which are clouded by uncertainty.

 In a prenuptial agreement, couples can outline how their assets and debts should be divided if they separate in the future.
 They can also include any special arrangements for property, businesses, or investments.
-This is also known as ‘ring fencing’ certain assets.
+This is also known as ‘ring-fencing’ certain assets.
 The agreement may address issues such as spousal maintenance, division of joint bank accounts, and ownership of properties acquired before and during the marriage or civil partnership.

 Are prenuptial agreements legally enforceable?